SaiSindhuja197/miyagi/docs/labs/02-build-your-own-copilot/gl-lab4.md

 ### Task 2: Cloning the Chat-Copilot GitHub Repo

-You will clone the Chat-Copilot GitHub Repository to the environment where you're working on this lab, follow these steps to do so.
+In this task, you will clone the Chat-Copilot GitHub repository by using Git commands to download the code to your local machine for further exploration and development.

 1. Open PowerShell as an administrator.